Author: hannahmcbeth22@gmail.com

 The deeper I go, the more I feel I’m understanding the elemental resonances that underpin it all: Fire for transformation, Air for thought, Water for emotion, Earth for the tangible.
 Those four forces shaped not just the cards but how I began to see everything — the structures of design, the flow of conversation, the ways people signal who they are.

-Between Hands and Symbols
+Between hands and symbols

 As I build the world of Locks O. Won, I find myself circling back to that moment of discovery.
 The business cards, the symbols, the performances — they all feel like continuations of that study in meaning and measure.
-After years of creation, research, and design, I can only thank the Universe for the strange symmetry of it all: that what began as a thesis on weighing love has become a practice of balancing art, language, and connection.
+After years of creation, research and design, I can only thank the Universe for the strange symmetry of it all: that what began as a thesis on weighing love has become a practice of balancing art, language and connection.

 Design, like divination, is a way of reading energy — holding something up to the light and noticing what reflects back.
 But it’s also a form of communication — a bridge between symbolic worlds, an act of translation that turns private meaning into shared understanding.